10 Best South Dakota Parks to See on Vacation

+We are sharing the 10 best national and state parks to visit on your next vacation to South Dakota!
 There is something special about South Dakota you cannot pinpoint until you visit for the first time.
 Most of the state is beautiful prairie land.
-But, as you travel further west, you start to see the mountainous Black Hills from a distance.
-The Black Hills of South Dakota are among the oldest mountain range in the United States.
-From peaceful prairie land to the majestic Black Hills, discover the best South Dakota national and state parks, which contribute to the grandness of this spectacular state.
+But, as you travel further west, you start to see the Black Hills from a distance.

 In addition to the national parks, there are 56 state parks along with additional areas to recreate outdoors!

-We also include Devils Tower, though in Wyoming, it pairs nicely with a South Dakota road trip, and it is located within the Black Hills.
+We also include Devils Tower.
+Though it is in Wyoming, it pairs nicely with a South Dakota road trip, and it is located within the Black Hills.

 One of the most iconic memorials in the United States, Mount Rushmore, symbolizes freedom and democracy in America.
 It is a national treasure.

 Mount Rushmore is located in the Black Hills near Keystone.
 It is open seven days a week and costs $10 to park, per car, in the parking area.

 Trip tip: The Annual National Park Pass does not cover the parking fee.